Using React Server Components in Expo Router apps

 • You cannot use browser or native APIs in Server Components.

 • "use server" is not meant to mark a file as a server component.
-It's used to mark a file as having React Server Actions.
+It's used to mark a file as having React Server Functions exported from it.

 • Server components have access to all environment variables as they run securely off the client.